kaliop-uk/ezmigrationbundle/README.md

 To get the latest version, you can update the bundle to the latest available version by using `composer`

     composer update kaliop/ezmigrationbundle

+### Upgrading from version 5.x to version 6

+* Make sure you read carefully all the BC notes in the [release notes](WHATSNEW.md)

+* Run the migration named `20220101000200_FixExecutedMigrationsPaths.php`, eg:

+        php bin/console kaliop:migration:migrate --path vendor/kaliop/ezmigrationbundle/MigrationVersions

 ### Upgrading from version 4.x to version 5